Close Menu

 Liquidity management creates balance

 In short, liquidity management means finding the balance between security and flexibility.
 Too much tied-up capital slows down investments.
-Too little liquidity can be dangerous – leading to insolvency.
+Too little liquidity can be dangerous and can lead to insolvency.

 To avoid this, there are various methods and tools: from cash flow planning to flexible credit lines (such as those offered by re:cap) to software solutions for liquidity control and planning (also offered by re:cap).